 If all of these points are met, banks must accept your application and initiate the chargeback procedure.
-It takes from several weeks to three months, on average, depending on the amount of the funds and the situation.
+It takes from several weeks to three months, depending on the amount of the funds and the situation.
 If the payment systems consider your proofs insufficient or the situation is in your favour, then the chargeback will be denied.

 How to minimise or prevent chargebacks?